 We at Green Mountain, however, think there are important questions to be explored before claiming that everyone who responds in this way to certain foods is addicted.

-Our experience at our healthy weight loss spa is that many women come to us believing they are addicted to sugar, white flour, etc. But once they’re immersed in healthy living with a focus on developing a healthy relationship with food, they find their addictive-type urges disappear.
+Our experience is that many women come to us believing they are addicted to sugar, white flour, etc. But once they’re immersed in healthy living with a focus on developing a healthy relationship with food, they find their addictive-type urges disappear.

 One question that comes to mind is the fact that food addiction is generally thought of as a problem among people who struggle with weight.
 But if we find the same brain response in people regardless of weight, as this study did, what is the implication?
 Seems like there isn’t one when it comes to weight.
 Maybe it does, however, when it comes to healthy relationships with food.